High-Flyers/shapes-perception-unity/README.md

 There are a few objects on the scene, which define image generating scenario:

 In MainCamera > Perception Camera script you can select if generated data should be saved or visualized.
-There is also a output path(where images are saved).

-In Simulation Scenario > Fixed Length Scenario you can define:
+In Simulation Scenario > Fixed Length Scenario script you can define:
  - Number of images which will be generated (in Scenario properties)
  - Objects which will be spawned (in Randomizers), you could drag and drop selected prefab from [Objects](Assets/Samples/Shapes/Objects) directory to the script.
  - Different background's textures
  - Parameters for objects' color randomizer and spawning probability.
  - Camera's limits for labeling

-Labelling config can be changed in [ShapesIdLableConfig](Assets\Perception\IdLableConfig\ShapesIdLabelConfig.asset), only objects which are defined there, will be labeled.
+Labelling config can be changed in [ShapesIdLableConfig](Assets/Perception/IdLableConfig/ShapesIdLabelConfig.asset), only objects which are defined there, will be labeled!

+When configuration is ready, just press play button to generate data.
+Results will be saved in output path printed in MainCamera > Perception Camera script.

 After data generation, labels and images should be divided into sets and converted to form required by certain neural network model.
-For YOLOv5, you can use [script](https://github.com/High-Flyers/vision-analysis/blob/main/get_perception_images.py) from vision-analysis repo.
+For [YOLOv5](https://github.com/ultralytics/yolov5), you can use [script](https://github.com/High-Flyers/vision-analysis/blob/main/get_perception_images.py) from vision-analysis repo.